A Sustainable Beauty Routine: 10 Tips

 Luckily, reducing waste doesn’t mean giving them on them entirely.
 Instead I’ve upgraded to wooden alternatives- normally made from bamboo.
 Easily available online, these not only look cuter on my dressing table but are also biodegradable.

 The same goes for cotton pads.
 I use these almost every day for removing mascara, but again, hate the waste I’m creating.
-Instead, I’ve ordered myself some re-usable, washable alternatives, £6.99 for 16 from Amazon.
+Instead, I’ve ordered myself some re-usable, washable alternatives from Amazon*.
 Super soft and easy to use, they’ll hopefully save me some money on the single-use varieties in the long term; and they also make a great alternative to face wipes.

 And finally possibly the least fun one for me, but I’m making a concerted effort to not buy anything new until I have finished what I am using (however tempted I may get by the sales).